Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       <img src="Images/Diagram10.png" />
 </figure>

-Figure 8 shows the sequence Figure of the protocol.
+Figure 8 shows the flow diagram of the protocol.
 It starts with a
 DNS resolution (if needed) and an authentication step (using Authy,
 or TLS certificates or HTTP Digest Authentication) to establish a secure [=TCP=] connection.